Jason Heyward Preview, Player Props: Dodgers vs. Giants

 - Heyward is hitting .270 with 23 doubles, 15 home runs and 34 walks.

-- Heyward has had an RBI in 25 games this year (20.8%), including 12 multi-RBI outings (10.0%).
-He has also driven in three or more of his team's runs in three contests.
+- Heyward has picked up an RBI in 20.7% of his games this year, with two or more RBI in 9.9% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.